 you deserve a break today!

-The assistance we provide here is mainly for residents of the USA and Canada.
-If you're from elsewhere, you can still tell your story.
-It's just less likely to get noticed by non-US funding agencies.
+The assistance we provide here is mainly for residents of the USA.
+If you're from elsewhere, you can still benefit by telling your story.
+The process is the same.

 If you said no to either one of those questions, you need our help.